-LS 2833 Word Processing for the Legal Profession (2-0-3) This course is a study of the principles of law applicable to This course is a study of word processing software to prepare various business entities, including sole proprietorships, partparalegals to create specialized law office and court docu- nerships and corporations.
-Emphasis is placed on the role ments.
-Lab fee: \$10.
-Prerequisites: LS 2813 and acceptance of the paralegal in the preparation of documents and forms necessary to form and operate the various entities.
-Fee: Westlaw[TM] Next fee at cost.
+This course is a study of the principles of law applicable to various business entities, including sole proprietorships, partnerships and corporations.
+Emphasis is placed on the role of the paralegal in the preparation of documents and forms necessary to form and operate the various entities.
+Fee: WestlawTM Next fee at cost.
 Prerequisites: LS 2813 and acceptance into the Paralegal Studies Program.
 [Fa]